-You must submit your annual damage assessments to your local Scottish Forestry office once they have been completed.
-If we do not receive your evidence we will not be able to pay your claim.
+You must submit your annual damage assessments to your local Scottish Forestry office once completed.
+The annual damage assessment runs from 1st January to 31st December in each of the claim years in your contract.
+It should be submitted to Scottish Forestry as soon as possible after the end of the calendar year.
+If we do not receive your annual damage assessment we will not be able to pay your annual management claim.

 Technical guidance

 - Long-term Forest Plan technical guidance

 - Management Plan

 - UK Forestry Standard

 - Best practice guidance

 - Information for deer managers

 - Nearest Neighbour Method for Qualifying Wildlife Damage to Trees in Woodland

 Recent changes

 Section Change Previous text New text

 Supporting information Sustainable Management of Forests - Reducing Deer Impact supporting information template [Word document updated]

 How to claim Guidance amended.
 You must submit your evidence to your local Forestry Commission Scotland office between 1 December and 31 January.
 If we do not receive your evidence within this period we will not be able to pay your claim.
 You must submit your annual damage assessments to your local Forestry Commission Scotland office once they have been completed.
 If we do not receive your evidence we will not be able to pay your claim.

 Previous versions

 Previous versions of this page

 Download guidance

 Click 'Download this page' to create a printable version of this guidance you can save or print out.